Supported Data Types

 **** The CHAR data type is internally represented as VARCHAR by Drill.

-Enabling the DECIMAL Type
+DECIMAL Data Type

 Drill supports the following composite types: